Corentin-Julienne/Corentin-Julienne/README.md

 # 4️⃣2️⃣ My cursus at School 42
 ---
-Schools 42 are part of a network of schools based on the realisation of projects to learn CS and development.
+Schools 42 are part of a network of schools based oon project completion to foster autonomy, teamwork, and the hability to never give up !.

+Please feel free to check my projects [here](https://github.com/Corentin-Julienne/School42).

-More information about the 42 Network and my cursus at School 42 can be found here : [add repo name]
+More information about the 42 Network and my cursus at School 42 can be found [here](https://github.com/Corentin-Julienne/School42).

 # 🔭 Working on...
 ---